-In September 2022, the Michigan Department of Natural Resources shared a report that included information about the environmental impact of Wake Boats on Michigan inland lakes.
-This report talks about how Wake Boats erode the shoreline and stir up sediment which often has a high phosphorus content.
+In July 2023, the Michigan Department of Natural Resources shared a report that included information about the environmental impact of Wake Boats operating in wake sport mode on Michigan inland lakes.
+This report talks about how Wake Boats may erode the shoreline and stir up sediment which often has a high phosphorus content.
+The DNR report is available here.
+There are conflicting reports about the environmental impact of wake boats operating in wake sport mode.
+More information on the conflicting reports is available here.
+Based on conversations with the DNR, the Board of Directors has chosen to follow the National Boating Industries recommendations which are indicated below.

-When wakesurfing or wakeboarding, during which boat speed, wave shapers and/or ballast are used to increase wave height, operate at least 500 feet from docks or the shoreline, regardless of water depth.
+Boats operating in wake-surfing mode or wake-boarding mode, during which boat speed, wave shapers and/or ballast are used to increase wave height, operate at least 200 feet from shoreline and docks, regardless of water depth.

 Completely drain ballast tanks before transporting your watercraft over land.

-At its deepest point, Upper Silver Lake is 25 feet deep, with many narrow areas and areas 15 feet or less.
-It is not possible to be 500 feet from shore.
+At its deepest point, Upper Silver Lake is 21 feet deep, with many narrow areas and areas 15 feet or less.
+Please refer to this map indicating the approximate area of wake sport usage.
 Please consider this information before purchasing a wake boat.
-In light of this pending legislation and for the health of our lake, the USLIA Board is proactively asking current wake boat owners not to use wake boats in wake sport mode on Upper Silver Lake this season.
+The USLIA Board is proactively asking current wake boat owners to follow the above recommendations.
+These recommendations are designed to encourage safe and respectful boating and to maintain the health of our lake.

 No high-speed watercraft from 7:30 PM - 11:00 AM Eastern Standard Time.